opf/openproject/docs/development/product-development-handbook/README.md

 For the implementation, prior to working on a new feature, the development team analyzes the feature from a technical viewpoint and breaks them down into technical work packages:

 1. A developer responsible for guiding the feature implementation is selected, the "Feature lead".
 Additional developers are assigned to help in the implementation.
 2. Developer breaks feature / Epics into technical work packages of type "Implementation".
 These work packages contain technical specifications and also break down the feature into chunks that can be implemented by a single developer.
-   1. Open topics (i.e. unclear specification and omissions in the specification) are clarified together with the PM/Designer.
+Open topics (i.e. unclear specification and omissions in the specification) are clarified together with the PM/Designer.
 3. The Feature lead developer presents the feature to the whole team in a weekly team meeting.
 Doing so ensures a thorough understanding of the feature by the feature lead and provides the opportunity for feedback and spreads knowledge about the feature to previously uninvolved members including support, marketing and sales.

 For the quality assurance, prior to testing the feature, QA analyzes the feature from a testing viewpoint:

 1. A tester responsible for the quality assurance of the feature is selected.
-2. The tester generates test cases out of the specification
-  1. Open topics (i.e. unclear specification and omissions in the specification) are clarified together with the PM/Designer.
+2. The tester generates test cases out of the specification.
+Open topics (i.e. unclear specification and omissions in the specification) are clarified together with the PM/Designer.

 Ideally the preparation of both QA and development happen at the same time so that the specification can be adjusted as early as possible.
 At the same time, there isn't an explicit need for it to be synchronized.